SamuelAsherRivello/rmc-core/README.md

 ## How to use

-This is the Core library for Unity Development by Rivello Multimedia Consulting.
+Core library for Unity Development by Rivello Multimedia Consulting.

-It includes functionality for audio, custom data types, Unity UI elements, visual transitions, and more.

 Import the package into your new or existing Unity Project.
 Enjoy!